 Instagram Will Test Hiding 'Likes' On Some U.S. Accounts Starting Next Week

-Like seriously, if you post something to the 'gram and not one of your followers hits "like" is it even worth sharing?
+Like seriously, if you post something to the 'gram and not one of your followers hits "like," is it even worth sharing?

 Beginning next week, some U.S. users of Instagram will be able to test this theory as the social media platform will begin hiding the "likes" counter that appears underneath a posted photo or video.